 I remember watching the trailer for Sugar Rush and being captivated by all the bright colours and big names (Adesuwa Etomi AGAIN?!) but not being able to tell what the movie was actually about.
 There was a lot of yelling and shots of Tobi Bakre’s character running so I assumed the movie would have comedic elements like the bulk of Nollywood movies out these days.
-So as soon as the trailer ended, I went about my day and made no mental plans to ever see it.
+So as soon as the trailer ended, I forgot about it and went about my day.

 Sugar Rush is a movie about three sisters, Susan (the eldest, played by Adesuwa Etomi), Sola (played by Bisola Aiyelola), and Bola (the youngest, played by Bimbo Ademoye).
-In an effort to better their lives and take care of their cancer-stricken mother and only living parent (played by veteran actress, Iya Rainbow), they steal the sum of $800,000 dollars from a murder scene littered with the bodies of a dozen armed men and a politician.
-This leads to their involvement with some less-than-reputable characters who want the money and hilarious hijinks ensue.
+In an effort to better their lives and take care of their cancer-stricken mother and only living parent (played by veteran actress, Iya Rainbow), they stumble on and steal the sum of $800,000 dollars from a murder scene littered with the bodies of a politician and a dozen armed men.
+This leads to their involvement with some dangerous characters who want the money, and hilarious hijinks ensue.

 From left to right: Bimbo Ademoye, Bisola Aiyeola, Williams Uchemba, and Uzor Arukwe.